neilgupta/neilgupta.github.com/built.md

 ## [Guilded](https://www.guilded.gg)

-Guilded is the chat tool for gamers.
-It brings the best of Basecamp and Discord together for the ultimate team communication and planning tool.
-I joined the team as engineer #7.
+Guilded is the chat tool for gamers that makes Discord feel like Skype.

 ## [Research Explained](https://researchexplained.org)